Set-based v.s. Distribution-based Representations of Epistemic Uncertainty: A Comparative Study: Introduction

 \textbf{Three key findings} emerge from our study.
 First, no representation exhibits uniform superiority independent of the associated uncertainty measure; conclusions depend critically on the interaction between representation and metric.
 Second, out-of-distribution detection more clearly exposes representational differences than selective prediction.
 Third, reliable uncertainty quantification depends jointly on representation and uncertainty measure, with different metrics yielding substantially different behavior even within the same representation.
 See Section~\ref{Sec: ResultsAnalysis} for how our results support these analyses.

-\textbf{Paper outline.} The rest of this paper is organized as follows.
-Section~\ref{Sec: preliminaries} introduces the background knowledge about uncertainty representation, quantification, and evaluation, respectively.
+\textbf{Paper outline.} The remainder of this paper is organized as follows.
+Section~\ref{Sec: preliminaries} introduces the preliminaries about uncertainty representation, quantification, and evaluation, respectively.
 Section~\ref{Sec: Experiment} and Section~\ref{Sec: ResultsAnalysis} present the experimental setups and the comparative analysis in full detail, respectively.
 Section~\ref{Sec: DiscussConclude} concludes this work with discussions.

 \textbf{Further related work.} Alternative second-order representations in classification include Dirichlet-based models \citep{malinin2018predictive, charpentier2020posterior} and random sets \citep{manchingal2025randomset}.
 However, these frameworks do not provide a principled mechanism for construction from general EU-aware predictors or systematic translation across representations, making controlled, like-for-like comparisons difficult.
 We therefore restrict our study to representations that can be consistently derived from a shared set of predictive distributions.
 Prior efforts toward cross-representation evaluation remain limited. \citet{manchingal2025frame} converted Bayesian neural network and deep ensemble predictions into credal sets, focusing on the accuracy–precision trade-off for model selection. \citet{mucsnyi2024benchmarking} examined uncertainty disentanglement but did not consider credal representations.
 Recent uncertainty measures \citep{lohr2025credal, chau2026quantifying} have similarly concentrated on credal frameworks, leaving representation-level comparisons largely underexplored.